-Toronto & Dubai based Machou Architects Group has designed the world's longest urban agriculture park for Dubai.
+Toronto & Dubai based Machou Architects Group, founded by Nedal Machou, has designed the world's longest urban agriculture park for Dubai.
 Designed to transform the city's most vital highway into an eco-valley, the project has been developed in response to the lack of functional public spaces and sustainable outdoor spaces.
 Reimagining Sheikh Zayed Road, the project centers on Dubai's main transportation artery and its primary link to other cities.

 Sheikh Zayed Road transformed over the years as the urban mass evolved, turning into a wide vehicular river that splits the ever-growing city in half.
 By sinking the road underground, Machou's project transforms the underutilized land into a 25 km long, 350 hectares of prime urban agricultural land, and a catalyst of public spaces to drive social capital development and generate economic value and sustainable growth.

 The park will consist of 80% productive agricultural land of various indoor climate-controlled environments, as well as open air date palm tree farms.
 Situated in the heart of the city, it will sustain a significant portion of the commercial requirements for certain grown foods and will therefore produce a positive butterfly effect by reducing the environmental footprint associated with transporting and storing vegetables – a true farm to table model.
 The non-productive leisure landscape areas of the park move away from the heavily planted, high-maintenance designs typically found in the region, as we aim to create a blueprint for environmentally sustainable park that embrace local materials and vegetation.
 This will support building a native ecosystem of plants, birds, insects and cross-pollinating bees.